jacobjjli4/commute_and_health/README.md

 ## Paper
 Files for the paper creation (a Latex file, a Latex class, and a bibliography file) are stored in `paper/`.
 You can recreate the paper by setting the \opath command in `paper/eco481_paper.cls` to the `results/` directory on your computer.

+You can download the paper and replication code by clicking on "Releases" on the right of the GitHub interface.